abeggchr/environmental-impact-estimator/README.md

 ## Purpose

 This tool estimates the carbon footprint for an average enterprise software project.
-A set of decorates allows to play around to see the impact of different optimization measures.
+A set of decorates allows to play around to see the impact of different emission reduction measures.

 ## Getting started